scope-lab-vu/Risk-Aware-Scene-Generation-CPS/README.md

 6. **Guided Bayesian Optimization Sampler** - The sampler extends the conventional Bayesian Optimization sampler with sampling rules and uses them for sampling the high-risk scenes.

-## References
+## Acknowledgements

-The experiments in this work are built using these two works.
+The experiments in this work is based on code from these repositories.

 1. ReSonAte: A Runtime Risk Assessment Framework for Autonomous Systems [paper](https://arxiv.org/abs/2102.09419) - This is our previous work which introduced the ReSonAte risk estimation framework.
 We use this setup for computing the ReSonAte score in this work.
 [GitHub](https://github.com/scope-lab-vu/Resonate)